wyu17/Pocky/README.md

 **Note:** If running Pocky, it is recommended to run it in a virtual machine.
 Pocky must be run as root, and will arbitarily modify the file system and host networking stack.

-Additionally, Pocky may not work correctly if there are ip routing rules with a higher priority than Pocky's routing rules.
+Additionally, Pocky may not work correctly if there are pre-existing ip routing rules with a higher priority than Pocky's routing rules.

 ## Example Usage